4 Great Public Universities for Studying Journalism

 When it comes to choosing the right college and major for you, there are a lot of choices.
 With all those options, many factors determine whether or not a school is a match for you, such as location and possible job opportunities.
 If you want to study Journalism and are unsure where you should go, don't worry!
 Here's a list of four of the best public colleges for studying Journalism.

 With over 38,000 total students, the University of Georgia is a very large four-year public school in Athens, Georgia.
 Founded in 1785, it’s also one of the oldest public universities in the United States.
 UGA is considered one of the top three best schools for studying Journalism.
 Its two Journalism programs graduate just over 150 undergraduate students each year, and just about 91% of graduates are employed within six months of completing their education.
-The Grady College strives to uplift and support different views and serve student diversity to help create opportunities for learning, improve character, and have tough conversations.
+The Grady College strives to uplift and support different views and serve student diversity to help create learning opportunities, improve character, and have tough conversations.

-Connect me with Georgia State!
+Connect me with UGA!

-These public colleges and universities are considered some the best in the country to study Journalism, along with many other factors that make them great schools in general.
+These public colleges and universities are considered some of the best in the country to study Journalism, along with many other factors that make them great schools in general.
 Regardless of where you plan to go to college and no matter the size you prefer, start your search with this list and see if one of them is the right fit for you.

 Want to find more great schools with Journalism majors?
 Start searching with our College Search tool!